fengjixuchui/invader/README.md

 # Why invader framework?

-> Invader is a free software

-    INFO: This is a good platform
-    to start exploring vulnerabilities!
+> A lot of RAT modules

+    INFO: Invader Framework has a lot of python and powershell modules for full remote control!

 > Simple UX/UI interface for beginners